Outbound Sales Prospecting for Small B2B Teams: How to Find and Qualify the Right Prospects in 2026

 How to Use Lead Scrape to Find and Filter B2B Prospects

 Lead Scrape fits into this workflow at the list-building step.
-The software lets you search for businesses by category and location across multiple B2B directories, then export verified contact data to CSV, Excel, or JSON.
-You can run batch searches across multiple cities or categories simultaneously, which means a solo prospector can build a filtered list of hundreds of contacts in the time it would normally take to manually research a dozen.
+It searches for businesses by category and location across multiple B2B directories, then exports verified contact data to CSV, Excel, or JSON.
+Bulk searches in the Business version run across several cities or categories at once, so one person can build a filtered list of several hundred contacts in a single session.

 Find your next B2B prospects with Lead Scrape.
 Search by category, location, and filter to your ICP in minutes.
 Try Lead Scrape free or see how it works.